DingYao/FakeMeNot/README.md

 # FakeMeNot
-The FakeMeNot Telegram bot developed for codextreme 2018 by Team Mates
+The FakeMeNot Telegram bot developed for Code:XtremeApps::2018 by Team Mates